RedisTimeSeries/RedisTimeSeries/docs/commands/ts.queryindex.md

   <note><b>Notes:</b>
    - At least one `label=value` or `label=(value1,value2,...)` filter is required.
    - Filters are conjunctive.
 For example, the FILTER `type=temperature room=study` means that a time series is a temperature time series of a study room.
-   - In a filter expression - Don't use whitespaces before or after the commas.
+   - In a filter expression - don't use whitespaces before or after the commas.
    </note>
 </details>